larytet/flarion/README.md

 Tips are in DataFusion’s current function library in datafusion/src/physical_plan/expressions

-To test this greatest function with a real DataFusion query, I integrate it as a user-defined function (UDF) in DataFusion, then create a simple query to find the greatest value in a column.
+To test the `greatest` function I integrate it as a user-defined function (UDF) in DataFusion, then create a query to find the max value in a column.

 # usage larion